-When they are three months old they start venturing outside the den, and even trail behind their mother while she hunts.
-But it is only after 1,5 or 2 years that they will be able to hunt a big prey all by themselves.
+When they are three months old, they start venturing outside the den.
+They will even trail behind their mother while she hunts.
+But it is only after 1.5 or 2 years that they will be able to hunt big preys by themselves.

 The females will be ready to mate when they are 3 years old, the males at the same age or a year older.

 Thought all Siberians were white?
 Lots of people do, but Siberians are actually orange.